BlackRanger4/BigTrack/.chatgpt/PREDICTOR_BIGTRACK_ROADMAP.md

 - Makes template bank logic actually run.
 - Works with all four real matchers.

-#### Option B: Recovery Policy
+#### Option B: Recovery Search Policy

-Extend score-gated behavior with recovery modes.
+Extend score-gated behavior with better recovery search.

 Behavior:

-- After repeated weak/rejected frames, enter `UNCERTAIN`, then `OCCLUDED` or `RECOVERY`.
+- After repeated rejected visual decisions, enter `RECOVERY`.
+- A weak match near predictor is accepted for continuity and does not count as rejected.
+- A weak match far from predictor is rejected and can contribute to recovery.
 - Generate wider search candidates.
 - Emit `LOST` after configured recovery budget expires.
 - Recover to `TRACKING` only on strong evidence.